Check out your active learning roadblock results!

 Adventurous Airplane!

-You are moving at a jet-setting pace and are always looking for new learning adventures, but this can sometimes make you feel a bit out of control.
-But no worries—with a few simple changes, you can be well on your way to confidently leading an active learning classroom.
+You are not afraid of taking off, you are already in the air!
+You move at a jet-setting pace and are always looking for new learning adventures, but this can sometimes make you feel a bit out of control.
+But no worries!
+With a few simple changes, you can be well on your way to confidently leading an active learning classroom.

-Your greatest opportunity for success is finding balance.
+Your greatest opportunity for success is finding balance between creativity and clarity.

 Key Characteristics of an Adventurous Airplane: